MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_getdurationproperty_1463589708.md

 # Windows.UI.Xaml.Core.Direct.XamlDirect.GetDurationProperty

 ## -description
-Gets the value of the _Duration_ property for a specific [IXamlDirectObject](ixamldirectobject).md
+Gets the value of a _Duration_ property for a specific [IXamlDirectObject](ixamldirectobject.md).

 ## -parameters
 ### -param xamlDirectObject
-A reference to the specific [IXamlDirectObject](ixamldirectobject.md)
+A reference to the specific [IXamlDirectObject](ixamldirectobject.md).

 ### -param propertyIndex
-A reference to the _Duration_ property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum
+A reference to the _Duration_ property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.

 ## -returns
-_Duration_ value of the specified property
+_Duration_ value of the specified property.

 ## -see-also
 [XamlDirect.SetDurationProperty](xamldirect_setdurationproperty_1228660920.md)